How do ISA millionaires invest – and could you become one by 2032?

 For example, many of them have a strong understanding that investing in their ISAs regularly and early can help boost their long-term returns.

-It will likely take years of shrewd investing and discipline in order to become an ISA millionaire, but that is no reason to avoid starting.
+It could take years of shrewd investing and discipline in order to become an ISA millionaire, but that is no reason to avoid starting.

 We look at how ISA millionaires invest, their favourite funds, and how you could join the club.